neurospin/unicog/bids/README.md

 # Usage:

-After downloading the unicog repository, you will find a dataset example in unicog/bids.
+After downloading the unicog repository, you will find a dataset example in `unicog/bids`.
 The test_dataset follows the minimal set of conventions necessary to make a test download.

 To make it work you simply have to open a terminal and write the following commands:

         cd <path_to>/unicog/bids/test_dataset
         python <path_to>/unicog/bids/neurospin_to_bids.py -neurospin_database trio

-* The **\<path_to\>/test_dataset** directory must contain an **exp_info** directory with at least 2 files (**participants.tsv** and **download.tsv**) specifying the subjects to download.
+* The `<path_to>/test_dataset` folder must contain an `exp_info` subfolder with at least two files (`participants.tsv` and `download.tsv`) specifying the subjects to download.
 For more details on the content and structure of these files, read the Additional information section.
-* The neurospin_to_bids.py script will download files from a Neurospin server based on the information contained in the **exp_info** directory.
+* The `neurospin_to_bids.py` script will export files from the NeuroSpin archive based on the information contained in the **exp_info** directory.
 The script when used as a bash command accept three optional arguments:
-    * **-root_path**: allows to specify the target directory, if not given the current directory will be taken as root_path.
+    * **-root_path**: specifies the target folder - by default the current directory.
-    * **-neurospin_database**: refers to the neurospin server where your images are stored, either "prisma" or "trio" (prisma, the most recent server, is the default parameter).
+    * **-neurospin_database**: refers to the NeuroSpin database where your images are stored, _prisma_, _trio_ or a full path - by default the most recent database _prisma_.
-    * **-dataset_name**: the folder name of the downloaded bids formatted dataset.
-It is "bids_dataset" by default.
+    * **-dataset_name**: the folder name to export the dataset to, by default subfolder `bids_dataset` of the target folder.

-In the previous example we do not need to provide the root_path since we move into the target path.
-This is an old dataset, its files are stored in the "trio" database, so we have to specify it, but for new datasets stored in the "prisma" database it would not be necessary.
-Finally in this example the BIDS formatted dataset would be created in a folder name "bids_dataset".
+In the previous example we do not need `-root_path` since we move into the target folder.
+This is an old dataset, its files are stored in the _trio_ database, so we have to specify it, but for new datasets stored in the _prisma_ database it would not be necessary.
+Finally in this example the BIDS formatted dataset would be created in subfolder `bids_dataset`.

-If instead we wanted to pass the root_path (the one containing an **exp_info** folder) and specify a name for the BIDS dataset folder we would run the command as follows:
+If instead we were to specify the target folder (the one containing an `exp_info` subfolder) and a name for the BIDS dataset subfolder, we would run the command as follows:

         python neurospin_to_bids.py -root_path some_path -dataset_name my_dataset -neurospin_database trio